1. What kind of data is being collected?

 We sometimes collect Personal Data provided to us by third-parties, service providers, agencies or other publicly available sources where applicable.
 This includes (by way of non-exhaustive list):

-Aggregate information is information that does not identify you.
+Aggregate Information: Aggregate information is information that does not identify you.
 Aggregate information may be collected when you use our Services, independent of any information you voluntarily enter.
 Additionally, we may use one or more processes to de-identify information that contains Personal Data, such that only aggregate information remains.
 We may collect, use, store, and transfer aggregate information without restriction.

 In general, we collect Personal Data from you so that we can provide our Services, operate our business, and provide information that you request from us.
 This includes the following ways and for the following purposes: